rikosintie/Ubuntu4NetworkEngineers/docs/terminal.md

 #### eza

 eza is a modern replacement for the Linux ls command.
 It uses colours for information by default, helping you distinguish between many types of files, such as whether you are the owner, or in the owning group.
+See [Eza Rocks](https://eza.rocks/) for more detail.

-Run `man wtf` to see all the options available.
+Run `man eza` to see all the options available.

 ----------------------------------------------------------------